Lots of flowers can be sown in March, including sweet peas, California poppy, cosmos, and ladybird poppies.

 Hardy annuals can be sown directly where they are to flower; prepare the ground well first, by clearing it of weeds and raking to a fine tilth.
 Do not enrich the soil.
 Try Ammi majus, borage, clarkia, cornflowers, Papaver commutatum ‘Ladybird’ (pictured).

 Sweet peas can be sown under cover from October to March.
 They like a long root run, so sow into deep pots or modules.
-Watch our video guide to growing sweet peas.

 Annual flower mixes can be sown in March.
 As with hardy annuals, prepare the soil well by removing weeds and raking to a fine tilth, but do not enrich the soil.